AGRINFO AGRINFO logo

 What is changing and why?

-Autonomous trade measures (known as autonomous tariff quotas, ATQs) for fishery and aquaculture products enable the EU fish processing industry to import raw materials at reduced rates or duty-free from non-EU countries when processors have insufficient access to such materials.
+Autonomous trade measures (known as autonomous tariff quotas, ATQs) for fishery and aquaculture products enable the European Union (EU) fish processing industry to import raw materials at reduced rates or duty-free from non-EU countries when processors have insufficient access to such materials.
 Today, non-EU countries exporting to the EU can access these quotas on a first-come, first-served basis, but no specific sustainability conditions have to be met.
-The EU will review the current rules to decide whether sustainability criteria should be introduced.
+The EU is reviewing the current rules to decide whether sustainability criteria should be introduced.
 One option is to provide ATQs for fish exports only to countries that have ratified relevant environmental and/or labour conventions.

 Actions